maimpilly/maimpilly.github.io/src/content/project/49-STM32FreeRTOS.md

 3.  **Shared Resource Management:** To allow two tasks to share a single piece of hardware (the UART serial port) without a **race condition**, a classic bug where they try to use it at the same time and corrupt the data.

 ### My Contribution
-I designed and wrote this application from the ground up using the STM32CubeIDE.
+I designed this application using the STM32CubeIDE.
 My process involved:

 * **System Configuration:** CubeIDE's graphical tool to configure the MCU's clocks, GPIO pins (for LEDs and the button), and the UART peripheral.
-* **RTOS Configuration:** I enabled the FreeRTOS middleware (using the CMSIS v2 API) and configured its settings.
+* **RTOS Configuration:** Enabled the FreeRTOS middleware (using the CMSIS v2 API) and configured its settings.
 * **Application Logic:** Wrote C code for the three main tasks:
     1. A simple periodic task for the slow-blinking LED.
     2. A "producer" task that monitors the user button.